 Cost: $15 Cornell Students; $25 Non-Student Guest

 Come enjoy beer, wine, cider, hot dogs, tailgate subs, nachos, sweets, a free gift (to the first 300 people) and the good company of fellow law school students, faculty and graduates.

 CORNELL versus Yale football game starts at 3:00 pm.
 Admission to the game is free to students - just show your Cornell ID as you enter the stadium gates.

 FREE Fireworks and Laser Light spectacular on Friday, September 21, starting at 7:00 PM in Schoellkopf Stadium.

 Student Homecoming T-Shirt Giveaway on Saturday at 12:00 PM in the Lynah Rink parking lot.
 Current Cornell undergraduate and graduate/professional students can each pick up a free Homecoming T-shirt at the T-Shirt Giveaway Tent, while supplies last.
 Bring your student ID.

 For a full schedule of Cornell University activities and details: www.alumni.cornell.edu/homecoming/

-Current Law Students may attend these events free of charge (unless otherwise noted) however, your commited reservation is required.
-For more information, contact the Cornell Law School Alumni Affairs Office at 607.255.5251 or email email@example.com.
+Current Law Students may attend these events free of charge (unless otherwise noted) however, your committed reservation is required.
+For more information, contact the Cornell Law School Alumni Affairs Office at 607.255.5251 or email firstname.lastname@example.org.